 The transition mechanisms are considered as a toolset to enable the smooth transition to the new version of the IP protocol.
-These mechanisms are divided into three (3) main categories depending on their operation and the way of their implementation: Dual Stack Mechanisms, Tunneling Mechanisms and Translation Mechanisms.
+These mechanisms are divided into three main categories depending on their operation and the way of their implementation: dual stack mechanisms, tunneling mechanisms and translation mechanisms.

-2.1.
-Dual Stack Mechanisms (DSM)
+Dual stack mechanisms (DSM)

 This mechanism is the deployment of a quite simple idea.
-Any host that desires to participate both in IPv4 and IPv6 networks has to maintain both stacks on its network interface(s).
+Any host that desires to participate in both IPv4 and IPv6 networks has to maintain both stacks on its network interface(s).
 It enables a full IPv4 end-to-end communication between a dual stack host within an IPv6 only network and an IPv4 only host.
-The DST mechanism is based on tunneling mechanism using a dynamic tunnel interface combined with temporary IPv4 address assignment provided by a DHCPv6 server.
+The DST mechanism is based on a tunneling mechanism using a dynamic tunnel interface combined with temporary IPv4 address assignment provided by a DHCPv6 server.

-The Dual Stack Transition Mechanism (DSTM) is based on the usage of a DHCPv6 server, which assigns temporarily global IPv4 addresses to IPv6 hosts that wish to communicate with an IPv4 only host (Tsirtsis, 2000).
+The dual stack transition mechanism (DSTM) is based on the usage of a DHCPv6 server, which temporarily assigns global IPv4 addresses to IPv6 hosts that wish to communicate with an IPv4 only host (Tsirtsis, 2000).
 The IPv4 packets are encapsulated into IPv6 packets through a DTI interface and are transferred within the IPv6 network to the Border Router, which interconnects the IPv6 network with the IPv4 network.

-One critical issue for the implementation of the DST mechanism is the support of the Domain Name Service (DNS) and the impact of this service to the preference of a host to the IPv4 and/or the IPv6 protocol (Gilligan and Nordmark, 2000).
-In order a network host to be capable to communicate with other hosts by the use of both protocols, this host has to dispose the appropriate libraries and to ask the DNS for the address of IPv4, IPv6 and IPv4/IPv6 hosts.
+One critical issue for the implementation of the DST mechanism is the support of the domain name service (DNS) and the impact of this service to the preference of a host to the IPv4 and/or the IPv6 protocol (Gilligan and Nordmark, 2000).
+In order that a network host be capable of communicating with other hosts by the use of both protocols, this host has to dispose of the appropriate libraries and ask the DNS for the address of IPv4, IPv6 and IPv4/ IPv6 hosts.
 This means that the libraries have to be able to handle both A records (IPv4) and AAAA/A6 records (IPv6).
 It is concluded that the DNS support in DST mechanisms is a parameter that affects the network performance.

 The operation of the DSTM is bi-directional, which means that the initialization of the communication may take place either from the IPv6 host side or the IPv4 host side.
-This is a major advantage of DTSM compared to other mechanisms, which allow the initialization of the communication only from the IPv6 host side.
+This is a major advantage of DTSM compared to other mechanisms, which allows the initialization of the communication only from the IPv6 host side.
 The DSTM requires the usage of a DHCP server and optionally the usage of a DNS server for the dynamic import of the temporary IPv4 address into the DNS database.
 Thus, the implementation of the DSTM matches more to small and medium network sizes that already use a DHCP server for the sharing of global IPv4 addresses.
-The main limitation for the implementation of DSTM focuses on the non-availability of a DHCPv6 server, because the standardization process has not been completed vet.
+The main limitation for the implementation of DSTM focuses on the nonavailability of a DHCPv6 server, because the standardization process has not yet been completed.